emmanueletukudo/truid-challenge/README.md

 ## Deployment

 To prepare the application for deployment, follow the steps below:

 1. `CD` into the client folder and run the `npm run build` in the terminal for `mac` users and command prompt for `windows` users.
-2. Run `npm run prod` to export the application to static HTML and Javascript, the exported files can be found in the out folder.
+2. Run `npm run prod` to export the application to static HTML and JavaScript, the exported files can be found in the out folder.

-3. Chose a cloud hosting server to deploy your app to,  in my case `Heruku`.
+3. Chose a cloud hosting server to deploy your app to,  in my case `Heroku`.

-4. Connect your `giHub` to the `Heruku`.
+4. Connect your `giHub` to the `Heroku`.
 5. Publish your app.
 Happy Hacking.

 ## Contributing